khDev01/Software-Development/Yr2/System Analysis and Design/SysAnlyss+Design.md

 ### Waterfall
 The waterfall model includes tasks which cascade downwards as shown in the image on the right.

 This is normally used for long term projects

 Another feature of this model is that there is no turning back to tasks, just as how water flows down a ‘waterfall’, it does not go up.

-This means that when one task is completed it cannot be revised
+This means that when one task is completed it cannot be revised.

 Benefits | Weaknesses
 ---------|------